 Help the lunch lines go faster giving students more time to eat, relax and play - make prepayments to your students food service account!

-Prepayments can be made using our on-line payment service MySchoolBucks.
+Prepayments can be made using cash or check (made out to BSD Food Service) or by using our on-line payment service MySchoolBucks.
 Watch this tutorial video to get the most from this service.
 With MySchoolBucks you can check balances, set up automated low balance notifications or view meals purchased on your student's account.
 For a small transaction fee you can use a debit card, credit card or electronic check to put money on your student meal account, and can set up automated weekly or monthly deposits.
-Prepayments can also be made at your student's school using cash or check (made out to BSD Food Service).

 Per month prices are based upon 20 days/month.